3.15 Provisions and Contingencies Provisions:

 Against the order of the Industrial Tribunal, a Writ Appeal was filed before the Hon'ble High Court of Karnataka, by erstwhile M/s Binny Ltd which was dismissed.
 Against the order of the Hon'ble High Court of Karnataka a Special Leave Petition was filed by erstwhile M/s Binny Ltd before the Hon'ble Supreme Court of India which was also dismissed.
 Thereafter, the matter was referred back to the Deputy Labour Commissioner (DLC), Division - I, Bangalore for determination settlement payable to the labourers.
 In the meanwhile, as per the Scheme of demerger approved by the Hon'ble High Court of Madras, M/s.
 SV Global Mill Ltd has taken over this dispute.

-During the financial year 2017-18, the Deputy Labour Commissioner ordered to settle the amounts to the respective labourers covered by the order and accordingly the company during the year has paid an amount of Rs.
-4,89,616 (previous year Rs.9,36,323) and the same has been treated as Exceptional Item in the Statement of Profit and Loss for the year ended 31st March 2023.
+During the financial year 2017-18, the Deputy Labour Commissioner ordered to settle the amounts to the respective labourers covered by the order and accordingly the company during the year has paid an amount of NIL (previous year Rs.
+4,89,616) and the same has been treated as Exceptional Item in the Statement of Profit and Loss for the year ended 31st March 2025.

 30. Claims not acknowledged as debt

-The Wealth Tax Authorities has reassessed the wealth tax for the FY 2010-11 to FY 2014-15 resulting in the demand of Rs.12.63 crores.
-Against the orders passed by the wealth tax authorities, the company has filed appelas before the commissioner of Wealth Tax (Appeals) which is pending.
-Pending appeals the company has paid an amount of Rs.2 crores in aggregate under protest for the aforesaid FYs.
+The Wealth Tax Authorities has reassessed the wealth tax for the FY 2010-11 to FY 2014-15 resulting in the demand of Rs.13.33 crores.
+Against the orders passed by the wealth tax authorities, the company has filed appeals before the commissioner of Wealth Tax (Appeals) which is pending.
+Pending appeals, the company has paid an amount of Rs.2.52 crores in aggregate under protest for the aforesaid FYs.

 31. Appeal for enhanced compensation on compulsory acquisition

-The award was accepted under protest with regard to the determination of market value, the manner and the method of Upon hearing the protest application, the II-Additional City Civil and Session Judge vide his order dated 29.10.2018
+The award was accepted under protest with regard to the determination of market value, the manner and the method of computation of compensation and an application requesting enhancement of compensation was filed.

 32. Undisclosed Income